 The Internet.
 This is something that has become one of our daily essentials.
 From waking up to going back to sleep, the Internet always plays a significant role.
-However, you might wonder what exactly the Internet is?
+However, you might wonder what exactly the Internet is.
 How old is the Internet?
+When was the internet invented?
 Ah… don’t worry; you are just in the right place.
 This article will answer all your queries.

-Now before jumping right to the question of how old is the Internet, let us know about the Internet in detail.
+Although we have answered your question, “how old is the internet”, let us know about the internet in detail.
 What is it?
 What are its features?

 Now, the question is, how are the devices connected?
 It’s very simple.
 Let us consider an example.